Skip to Content

 Also known by the common names Ever-Flowering Gladiolus, Night-Scented Gladiolus, and Marsh Afrikaner, this wildflower hails from southern Africa but does well (and is widely naturalized) in other Mediterranean zone climates such as California.

-Reflecting the unique precipitation patterns of such winter-rainfall regions, the Evening Flower Gladiolus emerges with the early fall rains, then, in early spring, grows tall flowering stems that produce arresting white or yellow blooms.
+Reflecting the unique precipitation patterns of such winter-rainfall regions, the Evening Flower Gladiolus emerges with the early fall rains and grows tall flowering stems in early spring that produce arresting white or yellow blooms.
 These flowers exude a powerful perfume in the evening and overnight hours, providing quite the aromatic contribution to a moon garden.

 Hardy in USDA zones 7b to 11, the Evening Flower Gladiolus favors full sun and extremely well-drained soil and requires only modest amounts of water.